ledup/php/README.md

 memcached
 mongodb
 maxminddb
+pcov
 redis
 ssh2
 XDebug
 ```

-XDebug is disabled by default.
+- XDebug is disabled by default.
 Set an environment variable `PHP_XDEBUG` setted to 1
+- PCOV is disabled by default.
+Set an environment variable `PHP_PCOV` setted to 1

+The container will exit if Xdebug and PCOV are enabled together

 ## Usage